 I am going to start planning our large Australian trip whenever it may be so I am ready when the time comes.
 I am going through my travel toiletries and restocking and packing them away like I said I would do after each trip.

 - Its the perfect time to establish a household budget, track expenses and save for future goals.
-If you are out of work even more reason to budget and when things open up and your back to work you may have extra to put toward financial goals
+If you are out of work even more reason to budget.
+When things open up and your back to work you may have extra to put toward financial goals

 - Make a Travel bucket list and prioritize it.

 - look into Travel Hacking and decide if it’s right for you.
-Its a great time to accumulate points and hopefully when things open up you may have enough points for a free trip or more. check out 10xtravel.com for more information and read their ebook.
+Right now is a great time to accumulate points.
+Hopefully when things open up you may have enough points for a free trip or more.
+Check out 10xtravel.com for more information and read their ebook.

 - Start planning your First after quarantine trip.
-I wouldn’t recommend actually booking anything but you could put together a full itinerary so when the time comes you can immediately book everything.
+I wouldn’t recommend actually booking anything.
+You could put together a full itinerary so when the time comes you can immediately book everything.